elixir-ecto/ecto/guides/howtos/Aggregates and subqueries.md

 MyApp.Repo.one(from p in MyApp.Post, select: avg(p.visits))
 ```

-The `aggregate/3` function supports any of the aggregate operations listed in the [Ecto Query API](https://hexdocs.pm/ecto/Ecto.Query.API.html).
+The `c:Ecto.Repo.aggregate/4` function supports any of the aggregate operations listed in the `Ecto.Query.API` module.

-At first, it looks like the implementation of `aggregate/3` is quite straight-forward.
+At first, it looks like the implementation of `aggregate/4` is quite straight-forward.
 You could even start to wonder why it was added to Ecto in the first place.
 However, complexities start to arise on queries that rely on `limit`, `offset` or `distinct` clauses.

 Imagine that instead of calculating the average of all posts, you want the average of only the top 10.
 Your first try may be: